salilnavgire/logchecker/README.md

 logchecker
 ==========

-Program to check the check the logs and find the errors using word matching and regular expressions.
+Program to check the check the logs and find the errors using regular expressions.